chen0040/js-graph-algorithms/README.md

 ### Find the MaxFlow-MinCut using Ford-Fulkerson algorithm

-The sample code below show how to obtain the MaxFlow-MinCut of a directed weighted graph using ford-fulkerson algorithm:
+The sample code below show how to obtain the MaxFlow-MinCut of a directed weighted graph using ford-fulkerson algorithm (Link: [HTML DEMO](https://rawgit.com/chen0040/js-graph-algorithms/master/examples/example-ford-fulkerson.html)):

 ```javascript
 var jsgraphs = require('js-graph-algorithms');